Introduction

 According to CMS’s own data, clinicians who participate in MIPS generally earn a positive adjustment.
 But, because such a large majority of participants score well, there’s less money available to fund these positive performance adjustments.
 As such, the maximum recorded performance bonuses are significantly lower than what is potentially allowed by the program.
 Take a look at how previous MIPS participants have fared so far.

-Advanced APMs—like MIPS—were designed to incentivize providers and groups to improve the quality and cost of their care.
+Advanced APMs—like MIPS—were designed to incentivise providers and groups to improve the quality and lower the cost of their care.
 Providers and groups may choose to participate in a handful of different APMs, some of which apply only to specific populations, care episodes, or clinical conditions.

-However, if a provider or group participates in a “MIPS APM” program, the participant will not necessarily be excluded from MIPS.
-These programs are designed to work in conjunction with MIPS in the case that a participant is considered MIPS-eligible.
+However, if a provider or group participates in a “MIPS APM” program, then the participant will not necessarily be excluded from MIPS.
+These programs are designed to work in conjunction with MIPS for participants who are MIPS-eligible.
 In some cases, a MIPS APM program might even require participants to participate in MIPS—but replace MIPS scoring methods with its own.